 Rate this product!

-Modern & Stylish Handmade Fusion Glass Square Centerpiece Platter, of Shiny Black Main Color & Vibrant Patterned Color Blend Center.
+Elegant Handmade Fusion Glass Square Centerpiece Platter, of Vibrant Orange Main Color and Gorgeous Patterned Color Blend Center.

 Bright up its Colors By Putting it in Standing Position So May The Light Pass Through the Glass to Make its Colors Standout.

-Decorate your Dinning or Coffee Tables, your Buffet, Console or Entryway Beautifully.
+Decorate your Dinning or Coffee Table, your Buffet, Console or Entryway Beautifully.

 - Also Available in Various Other Colour Blends.

 - Comes With a Stylish Free Fabric Gift Bag

 - Made in Greece - Ships from Greece